The Warren Buffett Paradox

 Tl;dr: Warren Buffett is a version of capitalism that worsens social-economic inequality while adding zero value to society.

-I have plenty of respect for Warren Buffett, even though I believe he is (one of) the cause(s) of social inequality and that he cheated his way into wealth.
+I have plenty of respect for Warren Buffett.
+However, I believe that the way he acquired his fortune is (one of) the cause(s) of social-economic inequality.

-To understand that, we need first to understand that wealth = value.
+To understand that, we first need to understand how wealth gets created.

-Very rich people are people that are actually “helping” to a great extent a lot of people.
+Very rich people are people that “help” to a great extent a lot of other people.

 Jeff Bezos invented Amazon so that people could buy cheap books and wouldn’t have to go to a bookstore (or, for that matter, to any shops) anymore.